john-lay/dmg-adventure/README.md

 * Screen transitions start Zelda at fixed central points, not where she left the screen
 * The unit counter of ruppees is baked into the background
 * The empty hearts indicator is baked into the background
-* The boomerang can only be thrown on the screen it's found on.
-(Unlike the original game, it does not cost rupees to throw.
-Keeping with the original game, it doesn't return to Zelda when thrown)
+* The boomerang, dagger and firestorm spell can only be used on the screen they're found on.
+Unlike the original game, they do not cost rupees to use.
+Keeping with the original game, the boomerang does not return to Zelda when thrown

-## Improvements (wishlist)
-A list of suggestions to improve the game/engine:
-* Support multiple enemies per screen
-* Use collected items on any screen
-* Implement menu screen
-* Implement save game
-* The overworld walls should be drawn from a bottom up perspective
-* Sound

 ## Artistic licence
 Personal preference deviations from the original game: